-- o Establish a Living Trust and leave your child's inheritance to your child "in trust" rather than outright to them - o The trustee and beneficiaries of this "Transparent Trust" will be your child - o As trustee, your child will have full control of the inheritance with no third party trustee looking over your child's shoulder - o As beneficiary, your child will have the sole discretion to spend the trust assets for any purpose - o When your child dies, any assets remaining in your child's trust will pass to your grandchildren - o Therefore money passes to grandkids, your child will not be able to direct your assets away from them.
+- Establish a Living Trust and leave your child's inheritance to your child "in trust" rather than outright - o The trustee and beneficiaries of this "Transparent Trust" will be your child - o As trustee, your child will have full control of the inheritance with no third party trustee looking over your child's shoulder - As beneficiary, your child will have the sole discretion to spend the trust assets for any purpose - o When your child dies, any assets remaining in your child's trust will pass to your grandchildren o Married son has no children, daughter has two children.
+Children will share the inheritance equally.
+When the son dies, doesn't want money to go to wife of son, wants it to go back to daughter